 Starting from 2008 an additional Belgium Root Certification Authority (BRCA) has been introducted in the eID PKI environment.
-This Belgium Root Certification Authority2 (BRCA2) was necessary in order to continue to issues certificates after 26th of October 2008.
+This Belgium Root Certification Authority2 (BRCA2) is necessary in order to continue to issues certificates after 26th of October 2008.
+As of this date it is impossible to issue certificates under the initial BRCA.
+This CPS is applicable for all the Citizen CAs under both BRCAs.